TheChinegami/BLOOM/README.md

 this cool platform !

-This project basically is a bank donnation managment demo application that is now still under developpment that you will using it be able to control the process of the blood donation by managing the data of each donor and the blood bag donated through out the application .
+This project basically is a bank donnation managment demo application that is now still under developpment that you will using it be able to control the process of the blood donation by managing the data of each donor1 and the blood bag donated through out the application .

 The team members are :